Meet Carl Vinson’s First Woman Maintenance Officer

-230820-N-TY704-1026 PACIFIC OCEAN (Aug.
-20, 2023) Cmdr.
-Courtney Johnson, maintenance officer (MO), poses for a photo in the jet shop aboard Nimitz-class aircraft carrier USS Carl Vinson (CVN 70).
+230122-N-AV223-1001 SAN DIEGO (Jan.
+22, 2023) Cmdr.
+Courtney Johnson, maintenance officer (MO), a native of Wallis, Texas, poses for a photo aboard Nimitz-class aircraft carrier USS Carl Vinson (CVN 70).
 Johnson is the first woman maintenance officer to serve aboard Vinson.
-Vinson, Carrier Strike Group 1's flagship, is underway conducting routine operations in the U.S. 3rd Fleet area of operations.
-(U.S. Navy photo by Mass Communication Specialist 2nd Class Emily Claire Bennett)
+Vinson is currently pierside in its homeport of San Diego.
+(U.S. Navy photo by Mass Communication Specialist 3rd Class Derek Kelley)

 |Date Taken: